Mannat Murad: Plot

 Chaudhary Murad Hashmat Ali is the only brother of four sisters Fazeelat, Nudrat, Itrat, Nighat and the apple of his mother Razia's eye.
 Murad's mother is a widow and he has two unmarried sisters Fazeelat and Nighat in the house - he financially supports all three as well as his married sister Nudrat whose husband does not work and gambles away what little they have.
-He supports his eldest sister Fazeelat emotionally as well, who suffers from depression after Razia refused to allow her to marry Qadir, a man of her choice, many years ago.
+He supports his eldest sister Fazeelat emotionally as well, who has depression after Razia refused to allow her to marry Qadir, a man of her choice, many years ago.
 Now, the man Fazeelat was arranged to marry also refused to marry her.
 Razia struggles to find a rishta for her, due to her increasing age and Fazeelat faces many taunts which causes her depression and breakdowns.

 Mannat is an independent and intelligent woman with three older brothers Nafees, Adil, Saad and a sister in law Sabiha who dote on her.
 Although she is given everything she wants to build a career and be independent so she starts a job in an office.

 Murad sees Mannat in the office building – both work for separate companies but share a building.
 He falls in love at first sight but Mannat does not notice him.

 Mannat and Murad meet through an arranged marriage setup but things don't work out because their families end up bickering and quarreling during the meeting.

 Eventually, they meet again at work and fall in love while getting to know each other.
 However, having a love marriage is out of the question for both of them.
 Razia wants him to marry a girl that she chooses because she thinks that she will have more control over her daughter in law.
 Mannat's eldest brother Nafees is also very possessive of her and wants to hand pick her husband.

 Without revealing that they are already in a relationship, they trick their families into arranging their marriage in spite of the differences between their class and mindset.

 During the marriage ceremonies the class and mindset differences are highlighted when Razia demand gold as gifts for herself and her daughters and also returns Mannat's dowry furniture claiming that it was not enough.
 Mannat seeing Sabiha scrambling to meet their demands wonders if she made the right choice.